EsotericSoftware/spine-runtimes/README.md

 ## Versioning

 The code provided here is continuously under development.
 Generally the latest Git `master` source works with the data exported from the latest version of Spine.
 The Spine version can be [frozen](http://esotericsoftware.com/spine-settings#Version) at a specific Spine version that matches the Spine Runtimes source being used.
 Occaisionally the Spine Runtimes are [tagged](https://github.com/EsotericSoftware/spine-runtimes/releases) to work with a specific Spine version.

+## Contributing
+Before we can merge your contributions, we will need a signed [contributor license agreement (CLA)](http://esotericsoftware.com/files/cla.txt) from you.
+You can send a copy of the CLA to contact@esotericsoftware.com.

+If possible, base your contributions on the current development branch, which is `$version-beta`, e.g. `3.6-beta`.
+Makre sure to follow the formatting you find in the respective runtime code you contribute to.